|Contact||Order Book||How to Be a Savvy Patient||reneenwman.com|

 Bodyworks and muscle conditioning classes are especially helpful for preventing bone loss.
 Avoid high impact exercise such as jumping because it can cause joint and spinal disc problems.
 There are better ways to build bone.
 People with arthritis and other physical problems can usually benefit from water exercise classes.

 2. Get good nutrition.
 For example, in place of soda pop, drink vegetable juice, fruit juice with pulp, milk, green tea or water.
 Instead of doughnuts and packaged cookies, eat fruit desserts, frozen yogurt or home-made muffins.
 Instead of snacking on potato or corn chips, have some unsalted almonds or walnuts, which offer a variety of beneficial nutrients for your heart and your bones.
-Replace trans fats and saturated fats with poly- and monounsaturated fats by eating foods such as avocados, olives, nuts and fatty fish.
+Replace trans fats with poly- and monounsaturated fats by eating foods such as avocados, olives, nuts and fatty fish.
 A well-balanced diet with at least ten servings of fruits and vegetables including greens and sulfur rich vegetables such as kale, broccoli and cabbage is ideal.
 Your bones need more nutrients than calcium and vitamin D. They also need protein, magnesium, potassium, phosphorous, zinc, manganese, boron, Vitamin B12, Vitamin C, Vitamin K and other vitamins, which is why you should eat a variety of nutrient-dense foods.

 Besides including fruits, vegetables and calcium-rich foods in your diet, it's especially important to get adequate protein because protein makes up approximately 50% of the volume of bone.
 The high protein content of Western diets has been cited as a risk factor for osteoporosis or bone fractures, but many researchers disagree.
 The May 2008 issue of the Journal of Clinical Nutrition discusses various studies about the influence of the amount and type of protein on bone health.
 It concluded: